Chucked Out in the Trash, Tabitha Winds Up in an Oxygen Chamber with Four Broken Ribs, an Injured Lung, and Pneumonia

 Police departments and humane groups that wallow in self-righteous moral denunciations and offer up only minuscule reward money as substitutes for undertaking concrete action had just as well keep their traps shut and wallets secured for all the good that they accomplish.
 Any group halfway serious about putting a stop to animal cruelty must do like Cooney and the WHS and commit the resources and intellectual acumen to the cause.

 Cooney's due diligence paid off on December 30th with the arrest of forty-eight-year-old Michael T. Walsh of 10 Woodbridge Drive.
 (See photo of him on the right below.)

-Walsh, who later pleaded not guilty to three counts of misdemeanor animal cruelty, had taken the kitten off the hands of Robin Becker who had evicted him because he allegedly was urinating outside his litter box.
+Walsh, who later pleaded not guilty to three counts of misdemeanor animal cruelty, had taken the cat off the hands of Robin Becker who had evicted him because he allegedly was urinating outside his litter box.
 Although he pledged to Becker to take Jack to a shelter, he instead dumped him in the trash once he, allegedly, starting fouling the box with still more piss.

 Later in court, Walsh further claimed that in dumping Jack he was doing him a favor.
 "I did not want to bring it to a shelter because I did not want them to put the cat to sleep," he vowed to the Albany Times-Union on January 3rd.
 (See "Man Thought He was Protecting Cat.")
 "I took it to an alley in Lansingburgh and left it on the side.
 I figured that someone would find it and give it a good home."